 - Material creates particulates, which can permeate the surrounding area

 What It Is: Aerogels include a diverse array of synthetic porous, solid materials with a wide range of extreme material properties.
-Despite their varying properties, all aerogels are extremely low density solid materials with an low thermal conductivity, making them an ideal material for removable insulation blankets.
+Despite their varying properties, all aerogels are extremely low-density solid materials with low thermal conductivity, making them an ideal material for removable insulation blankets.

 Best Application: Aerogels are best used for hot applications (up to 1200°F) and where moisture is present as the material is hydrophobic in nature.